yha/ObservablePmap.jl/README.md

 ## Observing log messages – `ologpmap`
 When using `ologpmap`, log messages produced by workers are used as their status message.
 Accordingly, the function argument to `ologpmap` does *not* take an additional `setmessage` argument.
 By default, log messages in workers are processed by a `Base.CoreLogging.SimpleLogger`, and its output is used as the status message.
 The `logger_f` keyword argument to `ologpmap` can be used to specify a different logger: specifically, `logger_f(io)` should produce a logger writing log messages to `io`.
 ### Example
-This example uses `ProgressLogging.jl` and `TerminalLogger.jl` to show progress bars.
+This example uses `ProgressLogging.jl` and `TerminalLoggers.jl` to show progress bars.
 ```
 using Distributed
 addprocs(2)